JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 end
 ```

-## 5. Implications

-Equipping RL.jl with RLDatasets.jl is a key step in making the package more industry relevant because different offline algorithms can be compared with respect to a variety of standard offline dataset benchmarks.
-It is also meant to improve the implementations of existing offline algorithms and make it on par with the SOTA implementations.
-This package provides a seamless way of downloading and accessing existing datasets and also supports loading datasets into memory with ease, which if implemented separately, would be tedious for the user.

-After the implementation of [Benchmarks for Deep Off-Policy Evaluation](https://github.com/google-research/deep_ope), testing and comparing algorithms would be much easier than before.
-This package would also make SOTA offline RL more accessible and reliable than ever before in ReinforcementLearning.jl.

 # Technical report (final term evaluation)
 The following is the final term evaluation report of "General Pipeline for Offline Reinforcement Learning Evaluation Report" in OSPP.
-Details of all the work that has been done after the mid-term evaluation and some explanation on the current status of the Package are given.
+Details of all the work that has been done after the mid-term evaluation and some explanation on the current status of the package are given.
 Some exciting work that is possible based on this project is also given.

-## Completed Work
-The following work has been done post mid-term evaluation.

-### Summary
+## Summary
-The following is the summary of the project work.

 - Polished and finalized the structure of the package.
 Improved usability by updating the [docs](https://juliareinforcementlearning.org/docs/rldatasets/) accordingly.
 - Fixed the `run` error that was shown in windows.
 - Added `Bsuite` and all `DM` environments including [`DeepMind Control Suite Dataset`](https://github.com/deepmind/deepmind-research/tree/master/rl_unplugged#deepmind-control-suite-dataset), [`DeepMind Lab Dataset`](https://github.com/deepmind/deepmind-research/tree/master/rl_unplugged#deepmind-lab-dataset) and [`DeepMind Locomotion Dataset`](https://github.com/deepmind/deepmind-research/tree/master/rl_unplugged#deepmind-locomotion-dataset_) in RL Unplugged Datasets\dcite{DBLP:journals/corr/abs-2006-13888}.
 - Added [Deep OPE](https://github.com/google-research/deep_ope)\dcite{DBLP:journals/corr/abs-2103-16596} models for D4RL datasets.
-- Researched and implemented FQE\dcite{DBLP:journals/corr/abs-2007-09055} for which the basic implementation works.
-There are some flaws that need to be fixed.
+- Researched and implemented FQE\dcite{DBLP:journals/corr/abs-2007-09055} for which the basic implementation works but there are some flaws that need to be fixed.

+## Completed Work
+The following work has been done post mid-term evaluation.

 ### Bsuite Datasets
 It involved work similar to RL Unplugged Atari Datasets which involves multi threaded dataloading.
 It is implemented using a [`Ring Buffer`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/f1837a93c4c061925d92167c3480a423007dae5c/src/ReinforcementLearningDatasets/src/rl_unplugged/util.jl#L89) for storing and loading batches of data.